 A longtime beloved Upper West Side movie house, the Alden Theatre opened in 1931, and shut its doors as the Regency Theatre after 68 years of operation on March 4, 1999 with Cate Blanchett in “Elizabeth”.

-For many years the theater featured film repertory programs curated by Frank Rowley (who would later move onto the now-shuttered Biograph Cinema on West 57th Street near Broadway) and, upon purchase of the theater’s lease by Canadian-based theater chain Cineplex Odeon, became a first-run house, initially showing a combination of art-house and major release studio films.
-Despite its petite size, the theater had a quaint, but comfortable balcony.
+For many years the theatre featured film repertory programs curated by Frank Rowley (who would later move onto the now-shuttered Biograph Cinema on W. 57th Street near Broadway) and, upon purchase of the theatre’s lease by Canadian-based theater chain Cineplex Odeon, became a first-run house, initially showing a combination of art-house and major release studio films.
+Despite its petite size, the theatre had a quaint, but comfortable balcony.